 Development costs have a finite life and are amortised on a systematic basis matched to the future economic benefits over the useful life of the project.
-Amortisation of the software expenditure (GEN) commenced from the date of first use over the effective life of the intangible asset.
-First use occurred during April 2011 and the amortisation rate is over 8 years or 12.5%.

 GESNP, CDR and DataVat software is now in use as of April 2019 and the amortisation rate is over 12 years or 8.3%.